elysiajs/documentation/docs/essential/scope.md

     - - meta
       - name: 'description'
-        content: Elysia offers scope to encapsulate global event, refactor a redundant logic and apply to the certain route using guard, and group.
+        content: Elysia offers scope to encapsulate global events, refactor redundant logic and apply to the certain route using guard, and group.

     - - meta
       - property: 'og:description'
-        content: Elysia offers scope to encapsulate global event, refactor a redundant logic and apply to the certain route using guard, and group.
+        content: Elysia offers scope to encapsulate global events, refactor redundant logic and apply to the certain route using guard, and group.
 ---

 # Scope